cwang912/housing/README.md

 Cuyahoga County Plot
 ====================

 Map of number and age of buildings in Cleveland by census tract.
-Future planes include employement, income, and foreclosure data.
+Future plans include employement, income, and foreclosure data, etc.

 # Converting ESRI shapefile to TopoJSON format